 The Lloyd Hotel & Cultural Embassy is the first one to five star hotel in the world.
 It was created out of a curiosity to explore the cultural luggage of guests, a longing to make a connection between Dutch culture and theirs and a zest for making guests feel welcome.

-With the upmarket Eastern Docklands at the front and the ultra-urban access point to the city centre at the back, Lloyd Hotel is situated in a freestanding monumental building dating from 1921 by architect Evert Breman.
+With the upmarket Eastern Docklands at the front and the ultra-urban access point to the city centre at the back, the Lloyd Hotel is situated in a freestanding monument building dating from 1921 by architect Evert Breman.
 It opened after renovation in 2004.

 Accommodation, dining and venues